-The end of VHS: For some time now UB has been unable to purchase new VHS players.
-Eventually we will no longer support VHS technology in the classroom.
+The end of VHS: For some time now UB has been unable to purchase new VHS players, and we no longer support VHS technology in the classroom.
 If you have VHS tapes that you would like to use for teaching, our recommended solution is to convert your class materials to a digital format.
 We have equipment available in the Classroom and Media Services unit to convert VHS material directly to DVD.
-Conversion requires some time and preparation, but may ultimately make your life a whole lot easier.
+Conversion requires some time and preparation, but may ultimately make your life a lot easier.
 It is legal for you to make a digital copy of any of your legally-obtained material.
-Our goal is to make this transition process as simple and as painless as possible Contact OTS if you have questions, want to discuss your options, or have materials you need to convert.
+Contact OTS if you have questions or have materials you need to convert.

 Technology lending provides an option to borrow technology for personal use or to arrange borrowing for student assignments.
 Visit the Equipment Delivery and Loans page to request technology/AV or to get technology training and support.
 You can also arrange to have equipment reserved for students working on assignments through the Technology for Students program.

 File space for sharing files with students is available without giving up space in your email account.
 Faculty members can request space on the shared S: drive, then post files for students to access via the Portal or campus computer.

 You can also request an FTP drop box where students can submit assignments.
 This helps with instructors who are not using Sakai for their classes.
 If you're interested in either option, contact the OTS Call Center.

 In today's world, instructors need to be creative with connecting to students and colleagues.
 A variety of tools can help you make those connections and keep in touch and informed.